 The treatment for each subtype of lymphoma is different.
 Some low grade lymphoma will not require treatment, others might require chemotherapy, radiotherapy or stem cell transplants (from yourself or a donor).

-You may have been referred to the hospital by your GP, who will have reviewed you and suspected a cancer diagnosis (2 week wait), or alternatively you have already had tests which are suggestive of lymphoma and triggered the referral to the lymphoma team.
+You may have been referred to hospital by your GP who will have reviewed you and suspected a cancer diagnosis.
+Alternatively you may have already had tests which are suggestive of lymphoma and triggered the referral to the lymphoma team.

 They might will also include a tissue diagnosis, often in the form of a lymph node biopsy (this could be image-guided or performed with endoscopy or surgical excision) or sometimes bone marrow aspirate, or lumbar puncture.